supreme-gamer/CodinGame/README.md

 # CodinGame Solutions

 ## Introduction
-In this reposority you will find my working solutions for puzzles on the platform https://www.codingame.com/, mostly in Lua, some in Python and C# as well.
+In this reposority you will find my working solutions for puzzles on the platform https://www.codingame.com/, mostly in Lua and Python, some in C# as well.

 > **Info:**  I want to write my code understandable and clean even when it makes the actual code longer.